sigma-hse-logo

 All though a material maybe self-heating, if transported within specified volume restrictions, exceptions can be made and therefore huge costs avoided.
 These exemptions can only be determined through testing.

-Can’t find the tests you need?
+Can't find the UN-DOT Transportation Classification Testing you need?

 From reaction calorimetry testing to oxidizing solids – UN Test O.1, Sigma-HSE is your single solution provider for transportation classification testing.
 Our dedicated team of experts are committed to helping you ensure and maintain compliance.